miquido/contractor-plugin/README.md

 # Contractor Plugin

-Download or copy OpenAPI contract to project and generate REST interfaces.
+Download, clone or copy OpenAPI contract to project and generate REST interfaces.
 The plugin is preferred for Spring projects.

 ## Usage